- A global roaming SIM card is a SIM that allows devices to connect to networks in multiple countries, without having to switch SIM cards.

 As there is no predefined preference on their networks, non-steered SIM cards will automatically create a list of all the available networks and jump between them depending on which has the strongest network in any given area.

-It also means that more sophisticated IoT devices can select their preferred network based upon measured data throughput.
+It also means that more sophisticated IoT devices can select their preferred network based on measured data throughput.

 Better yet, compared to steered SIM cards, non-steered SIMs offer the highest probability of continued service during any possible network outages on roaming networks, making them ideal for global IoT/M2M applications.